deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 > </details>

-> Table 9 shows the results of the environment generalization experiment on the Mouse Arrangement task, where the normalized scores are obtained by dividing the raw scores by 6.
+> The table shows the raw test scores of environment generalization on Mouse Arrangement before normalization.

 {{< table-caption >}}